danmazan/PCSS_Miniproject/README.md

 The game then continous untill someone lifts.

+To run the application; First download the client as zip from Github.
+Unzip it in ones desired location.
+Next download Intellij (https://www.jetbrains.com/idea/nextversion/), Click open project, locate the directionary for where you placed your unzipped folder. locate the "Client.java"
 To run the game on the same computer click Run->Edit Configurations.
 For the file requiring multiple instances, click on Allow parallel run.
 You can do this for multiple files.
 Click on Apply.